Pantos Price Hits $0.35 (PAN)

-Pantos (CURRENCY:PAN) traded 12.4% higher against the US dollar during the twenty-four hour period ending at 18:00 PM Eastern on April 27th.
-One Pantos coin can now be bought for approximately $0.35 or 0.00000640 BTC on popular cryptocurrency exchanges.
-Over the last week, Pantos has traded 35.3% higher against the US dollar.
-Pantos has a market cap of $9.77 million and approximately $135,985.00 worth of Pantos was traded on exchanges in the last 24 hours.
+Pantos (CURRENCY:PAN) traded 8.9% lower against the dollar during the one day period ending at 14:00 PM Eastern on April 29th.
+Pantos has a market cap of $9.63 million and approximately $548,745.00 worth of Pantos was traded on exchanges in the last 24 hours.
+One Pantos coin can currently be purchased for about $0.35 or 0.00000661 BTC on major cryptocurrency exchanges.
+In the last week, Pantos has traded 17.6% lower against the dollar.

 About Pantos